 Granted, they both appear pretty similar at first glance, but once you dig a little deeper you soon realise that they offer very different elements.

 In this article, we’ll explore PCP and car leasing in further detail.
 We’ll also breakdown the similarities and differences between the two finance options, as well as, helping you decide what option is best suited to you.

 It’s a much more affordable alternative to buying a vehicle outright.
-Instead of paying for the vehicle in one lump sum up front, the cost is split into a series of monthly instalments.
+Instead of paying for the vehicle in one lump sum up front, the cost to lease a car is split into a series of monthly installments.

 Once you’ve picked your preferred vehicle, you will sit down with the leasing company to discuss the length of your lease contract (usually between two to five years).

 In addition to this, you’ll also arrange your expected annual mileage, as well as, sealing a finance agreement to pay your initial rental payment.
 The initial payment works in a similar way to a deposit, and is usually equivalent to between 3 and 12 months of your fixed monthly payments.

 The lease vehicle is always owned by the leasing company - they are known as the registered keeper of the lease car.
 At the end of the agreement, you will return the car to the leasing company and arrange to sign up for a new lease deal if you wish.